 - 1. The Association's Disaster Plan will be reviewed at least every five years. - 2.
 Staff will be trained in the disaster plan response. - 3.
-The Association's Continuity of Operation plan includes: - use of a secure web-based database of person supported, employee and volunteer records - offsite storage of computer backups done on a weekly basis - commitment to secure Association's building including any services required to repair and maintain property - · commitment to review and revise plan annually and more often if required - 4.
-The attached Disaster Plan is considered to be part of this procedure.
+The Association's Continuity of Operation plan includes: - a.
+Use of a secure web-based database of person supported, employee and volunteer records. - b.
+Offsite storage of computer backups done on a weekly basis. - c.
+Commitment to secure Association's building including any services required to repair and maintain property. - d.
+Commitment to review and revise plan annually and more often if required.

-Section: Health and Safety Policy #HS 9
+Section: Health and Safety Policy #HS 8